LukaArambasic2/chess-rank-up/README.md

-# chess-rank-up
+# RankUp

-App made by FER students for our Chess club
+## About

+RankUp is web application where students of Croatian University of Zagreb can view their stats for PE.